Bob Graham is the Chief Market Development Officer at Ness Digital Engineering

 Digital tools and tech innovations have been streamlining operations and enhancing productivity for years, but I believe it’s fair to say that GenAI has been viewed with much more skepticism and suspicion than other game-changing solutions.

-If 2022 was the year in which GenAI captured our collective attention and imagination, 2024 looks to be when the technology enters its ‘trough of disillusionment’ – phrase coined by Gartner in 1995 as part of its theory of hype cycles in tech.
+If 2022 was the year in which GenAI captured our collective attention and imagination, 2024 looks to be when the technology enters its ‘trough of disillusionment’ – a phrase coined by Gartner in 1995 as part of its theory of hype cycles in tech.

 On the one hand, grumblings about the shortcomings organizations faced when adopting GenAI are typical of any new technology, especially when it’s particularly transformative.
 However, this mindset has meant that many are stalling or holding back on developing and launching new GenAI initiatives.

 Disillusion has been steadily growing for several reasons.
 Axios cites copyright infringement as AI’s major battlefield in 2024, one fray in which organizations are reticent to get involved is building tools that could fall foul of regulations.
-Further, there has been significant backlash from the creative industries that created the materials GenAI is trained on.
+Further, there has been a significant backlash from the creative industries that created the materials GenAI is trained on.
 This has led to individuals attempting to sabotage algorithms by embedding poison pixels, along with consumers boycotting companies that actively deploy AI in public-facing ways.

 At the same time, the benefits of Gen AI to business productivity, customer care and experience, and software engineering output cannot be denied.
 A recent survey by Ness-Zinnov showed a 48% reduction in task completion time for senior engineers when using GenAI.
-There is a reason more than 50% of companies today with over 5,000 team members use AI, with that number rising to 60% for businesses with more than 10,000 members, according to the MIT Sloan School of Management
+There is a reason more than 50% of companies today with over 5,000 team members use AI, with that number rising to 60% for businesses with more than 10,000 members, according to the MIT Sloan School of Management.

 Lidia Fonseca, Chief Digital and Technology Officer at Pfizer, estimates that some of the early use cases of GenAI would help cut costs from $750M to $1B annually, “Leveraging technology is not just about staying ahead; it’s about reimagining how we can serve humanity.”